nmerkle/SW_Journal/README.md

 __Configuration of the Demo (optional):__

 It is not required to change the configuration of the demo.
 However, you have the possibility to specify the number of tasks that shall be evaluated as well as the radius hyper-parameter of the executed algorithm.
 The **[.env](code/.env)** configuration file contains all configurable parameters as key-value pairs.
 The following parameters can be defined:
 * NUMBER_TASKS -- The number of tasks that shall be evaluated.
-Default value is set to 10
+Default value is set to 52 as performed in the evaluation of the presented approach.
 * RADIUS -- The search radius for finding nearby embedding vectors.
 Default value is set to 0.25

 ---